FrostBird347/VestigeBackup/README.md

 [Raw download link](https://raw.githubusercontent.com/FrostBird347/VestigeBackup/master/VestigeBackup.csv)

-While there is a custom script contained within this repo to download and update vestiges, it is not being run automatically and thus won't ever be fully up to date.
+While there is a custom script contained within this repo to update the backup, it is not being run automatically and thus won't ever be fully up to date.